Policy & Regulations

-The Head Start Performance Standards define standards and minimum requirements for the entire range of Early Head Start and Head Start services.
+The Head Start Program Performance Standards define standards and minimum requirements for the entire range of Head Start services.
 They are applicable to both Head Start and Early Head Start programs.

-Find more about the NPRM on the ECLKC website.
+Find more about the new HSPPS on the Early Chilhood Learning and Knowledge Center (ECLKC) website.

 A Program Instruction (PI) addresses a specific requirement that Head Start grantees and delegate agencies must implement in their programs.

 An Information Memorandum (IM) is a targeted communication tool from the Office of Head Start which provides policy information to Head Start and Early Head Start grantees and delegate agencies.